Subjective-Technologies/.github/README.md

 # Subjective Technologies
 ### The First 0-Input Technology Design

+Subjective Thermo-Currency
+"Using Subjective AI and SmartGlasses to replace money"

 > **"The goal isn't better tools.
 The goal is humans who don't need tools."**

 ---